HenrikSamuelsson/cpp-how-to-program-tenth-edition-global-edition/chapter-01/exercise-01-03/exercise-01-03.md

 # Solution Exercise 1.3

-Exercise to fill in the blanks in sentences about the C++ environment.
-The filled in blanks are marked in *italicized* format in the below solutions.
+Solution to exercise where blanks in sentences shall be filled in.
+The filled in blanks are indicated by the use of *italicized* format.

 ## a)